abclark/constrained_birkhoff_von_neumann/README.md

 # generalized_birkhoff_von_neumann

 <p>Decomposes a matrix into a weighted sum of basis matrices with binary entries satisfying user-imposed constraints.
-When the starting matrix is doubly stochastic and the basis matrices are required to be permutation matrices, this is the classical Birkhoff von-Neumann decomposition.
+When the starting matrix is doubly stochastic and the basis elements are required to be permutation matrices, this is the classical Birkhoff von-Neumann decomposition.
 Here we implement the algorithm identified in <a href="http://faculty.chicagobooth.edu/eric.budish/research/Budish-Che-Kojima-Milgrom-2013-AER.pdf">Budish, Che, Kojima, and Milgrom 2013</a>.
 The constraints must form what they call a bihierarchy.</p>